-Payroll and gross receipts taxes are two different types of taxes that businesses may have to pay.
+Payroll and gross receipts taxes are two types of taxes businesses may have to pay.

 Payroll tax is a tax on an employer’s total payroll expenses, including salaries, wages, bonuses, and employee benefits.
 The exact amount of payroll tax owed depends on the jurisdiction and the specific tax laws in place.
 In the United States, for example, payroll taxes include Social Security and Medicare taxes, which are withheld from employees’ paychecks and matched by the employer.

 Gross receipts tax, on the other hand, is a tax on a business’s total revenue, regardless of its expenses.
 Unlike income tax, which is calculated based on profit (revenue minus expenses), gross receipts tax is applied to a company’s entire revenue without considering expenses or profits.
 Some states in the US, such as Texas, have a gross receipts tax in addition to state sales tax.

 In summary, the payroll tax is a tax on an employer’s payroll expenses, while gross receipts tax is a tax on a business’s total revenue.